GreenKGC: A Lightweight Knowledge Graph Completion Method: Methodology

 \subsection{Feature Pruning}

-High-dimensional KG representations are pruned into low-dimensional discriminant KG features in this module.

-\textbf{KG partitioning.} Since relations in KGs could have different logical patterns (e.g. symmetric v.s. asymmetric), we first partition them into disjoint sets, where relations in each set have similar properties.
-To achieve this objective, we examine the relation clusters in the embedding space.
-It is our expectation that relations of similar logical patterns should be closer to each other in the embedding space.
-We visualize embeddings for relations in FB15k-237 using t-SNE \citep{van2008visualizing} in Fig. \ref{fig:kmeans}.
-We observe several relation clusters in the embedding space, which is consistent with our expectation.
-Thus, we apply $k$-Means clustering to relation embeddings, where $k$ is the number of clusters.
-A smaller $k$ will result in worse performance while a larger $k$ will demand more parameters in decision learning and may result in overfitting.
+In this module, a small subset of feature dimensions in high-dimensional KG representations from Module 1 are preserved, while the others are pruned, to form low-dimensional discriminant KG features.

-\textbf{Discriminant Feature Test (DFT).} DFT is a supervised feature selection method recently proposed in \citep{yang2022supervised}.
+\textbf{Discriminant Feature Test (DFT).} DFT is a supervised feature selection method recently proposed in \citet{yang2022supervised}.
 All training samples have a high-dimensional feature set as well as the corresponding labels.
 DFT scans through each dimension in the feature set and computes its discriminability based on sample labels.
 DFT can be used to reduce the dimensions of entity and relation embeddings while preserving their power in downstream tasks such as KGC.

-Here, we need to extend DFT to the multivariate setting since there are multiple variables in each triple.
-For example, TransE \citep{bordes2013translating} has 3 variables (i.e. $h$, $r$, and $t$) in each feature dimension.
-On the other hand, RotatE \citep{sun2019rotate} has 5 variables in each feature dimension as both $h$ and $t$ are embedded in the complex domain with two variables per dimension.
-Fig. \ref{fig:selection} illustrates how DFT selects discriminant features in the KGC context.
-First, for each dimension, we conduct the principal component analysis (PCA) and map multiple variables to a single variable (i.e., the first principal component) for each triple.
+Here, we extend DFT to the multivariate setting since there are multiple variables in each triple.
+For example, TransE \citep{bordes2013translating} has 3 variables (i.e. $\bm{h}$, $\bm{r}$, and $\bm{t}$) in each feature dimension.
+First, for each dimension $i$, we learn a linear transformation $\bm{w}_i$ to map multiple variables $[h_i, r_i, t_i]$ to a single variable $x_i$ in each triple, where $h_i, r_i, t_i$ represents the $i$-th dimension in the head, relation, and tail representations, respectively.
+Such a linear transformation can be learned through principal component analysis (PCA) using singular value decomposition (SVD).
+As a result, $\bm{w}_i$ is the first principal component in PCA.
+However, linear transformations learned from PCA are unsupervised and cannot separate observed triples from negatives well.
+Alternatively, we learn the linear transformation through logistic regression by minimizing the binary cross-entropy loss